Landlords want waste company to pay almost 4 years after truck hit building | CBC News

 Owners of a central Ottawa apartment building want a major waste company to pay for losses incurred after one of the company's garbage trucks slammed into the first floor of the building almost four years ago.

-Duong Hoang, one of four friends who own a 16-unit apartment building on Nelson Street in the Sandy Hill neighbourhood, said he and his partners are frustrated the city and Waste Connections of Canada have not "admitted to any fault" for the crash in May 2019.
+Duong Hoang, one of four friends who own a 16-unit apartment building on Nelson Street in Sandy Hill, said he and his partners are frustrated the city and Waste Connections of Canada have not "admitted to any fault" for the crash in May 2019.

 "We're just left holding the bag here and it's just not fair," said Hoang.